As world population hits 8 billion, China agonises over too few babies

-As the world's population hits eight billion, China's population growth loses momentum.
-(Getty Images).
-Credit: Bob Krist/Getty Images
+As the world's population hits eight billion, China's population growth loses momentum Source: AP / jhphoto

 By Marcus Megalokonomos